Tommy-Beauchamp/Tommy-Beauchamp.github.io/index.md

 import matplotlib.pyplot as plt import numpy as np

                                               # input the function of a single variable that you wish to graph
-# math is imported for access to more functions

 def func_calc(x):
-    return math.sqrt(x)
-# This specifies a function and allows it to recieve multiple inputs with function calls
+    return math.sqrt(x)                       # This specifies a function and allows it to recieve
+                                              # multiple inputs with function calls

 x_start = 0                                   # Specify a domain with x_start to x_end
 x_end = 9